mattlgroff/next-rails/README.md

 # Next Rails CLI

-A CLI for generating a Next.js app with Rails like features.
-Currently all options are opinionated and there is no way to customize the options.
-This may change in the future.
+A CLI for generating a Next.js app with Rails CLI-like features.

 - Next.js 13.14.4 ✅
 - TypeScript ✅